shashankraider/react-bricks/README.md

 React Bricks
 ====================

 React Bricks is a React Masonry Framework with **infinite scroll feature**, currently it leverages  [bricks.js](https://github.com/callmecavs/bricks.js).
+This framework is plug and play used to deliver "Pinterest" type experience.

 ## Demo

 Demo link - https://react-bricks.herokuapp.com/

+## Feedback
+For Feeback on any enhancement requests, please reach out on shashankmendiratta@outlook.com

 ## Install